BrightChamps Logo

 • Researchers can use these tests to determine which drug or medicine yields a better result.

-• These are widely used by teachers to check the effectiveness of teaching methods to determine the most effective out of it.
+• These are widely used by teachers to check the effectiveness of different teaching methods.

 • Banks can make use of these tests in analyzing the default loan rates of two specific loans.